 Iceland is a place that you didn’t think existed.
 An island nation of 103,000 km² that possesses such vast natural beauty that it challenges whatever ideas you had left of picturesque getaways.
-But here north and we mean really north of the equator, a Nordic nation is quickly transforming itself into the go-to tourist destination for the rest of the world.
-The figures are kind of astounding.
+But here north and we mean north of the equator, a Nordic nation is quickly transforming itself into the go-to tourist destination for the rest of the world.
 For a country with just under 350,000 people, 3 + million tourists travel there every year.
-That’s 10 tourists for every native.
+That’s ten tourists for every native.

 Part of the allure of Iceland is its proximity to North America and Europe, Iceland has used a slogan for the better part of the last ten years, ‘it’s closer than you think’ to attract hordes of tourists and it’s worked to their benefit.

 Almost overnight, Iceland was uncovered by the rest of the world.
 What happened?
 The 2008 financial crash is what happened.
 After Iceland broke in two, it needed a new industry to survive, and tourism came to its salvation.
 It’s weakening currency forced the floodgates to open, in fact so much so; tourism has moved into first place as its countries main export.

 Besides the Game of Thrones, what people love about Iceland is it’s unpredictable aesthetic, in 2010 Eyjafjallajökull kicked off, shutting down the global aviation industry, kind of badass.
 Now that they’ve put that behind them, they’re waiting for a massive earthquake which would rip the country in half.
 It’s all very Attenborough’ish in a way.